Quick Links

 Punctuality -

-Roles & Responsibilities -
+Roles -

 At St Nicholas, we believe that school attendance matters to everyone and that it is a shared responsibility by governors, all school staff, parents & children.
 In the DFE Statutory Guidance ‘Working together to improve attendance,' it states "Improving attendance is everyone's business.
 The barriers to accessing education are wide and complex, both within and beyond the school gates, and are often specific to individual pupils and families.”
-Below we share the roles and responsibilities of our school community.
+Specific attendance roles at our school are shown below –

 Name Role Contact

-Mrs S Rayson Headteacher admin3146@welearn365.com
+Mrs A Mitro Headteacher admin3146@welearn365.com

 Mrs E Slack Assistant Head & Attendance Lead admin3146@welearn365.com